 We live in a society where it’s become more important to look cool and APPEAR happy on social media than it is to be a genuine person.
-That said, let me just start this post off with the main point and get it over with: I am unbothered by how bothered people (apparently) are that I have deactivated my Facebook profile.
+That said, let me just start this post off with the main point and get it over with: I am unbothered by how bothered people (apparently) are that I have deactivated my public Facebook profile.

 If it’s that important for people to discuss amongst themselves, to speak ill of it, to assume that it has something to do with them (apparently, several people decided that I had just blocked or removed them and that it was something personal to them), or to assume that my disappearance there (again – it’s not like I don’t take random social media breaks – clearly I take long hiatuses here, too, if you look at my post schedule for the last few years) has something very defining to say about the state of my mental health as though I don’t share openly about not only my mental health but my entire life EVERYWHERE: it’s just not that deep.
 It’s really not.